kayla-manning/election-analysis-2020/posts/shocks.md

 | Biden     | 350[^DC]        | 0.528                  |
 | Trump     | 214             | 0.423                  |

-The above map shows the win margin and displays how close each race is in each state, but [this map](../figures/shocks/winner_map.jpg) clearly displays the predicted winner for each state and [this table](../figures/shocks/state_pv_table.html) shows the predicted two-party popular votes for each state.
+The above map shows the win margin and displays the closeness of the race in each state.
+For a better look at predicted state-by-state outcomes, [this map](../figures/shocks/winner_map.jpg) displays the predicted winner for each state without regard to closeness and [this table](../figures/shocks/state_pv_table.html) lists the predicted two-party popular vote shares for each state.

 ### Looking Ahead

 With less than two weeks remaining until Election Day, my next post will be my final election prediction.
-I will likely make some tweaks to the model in this post and include the updated polling numbers.
 For this post, I used the model to make a preliminary prediction as part of the discussion about how the polling numbers and economic data fit into COVID-19.
-Next week's post will go into further depth about my reasoning behind constructing the model, its strength and external validity, and uncertainty surrounding the prediction.
+Over the course of the next week, I will continue to modify this model and will update with the new polling numbers.
+My final prediction will go into further depth about my reasoning behind constructing the model, its strength and external validity, and uncertainty surrounding the prediction.

 ------------------------------------------------------------------